Esri/geomessage-simulator-qt/README.md

 * [Squad Leader](https://github.com/Esri/squad-leader-android)
 * Custom transports and adapters for ArcGIS GeoEvent Extension for Server ([solutions-geoevent-java](https://github.com/Esri/solutions-geoevent-java))

 Note: the Qt version of Vehicle Commander that was in this repo has been retired.
-If you would like to use that source code, which is no longer supported by Esri, go to [the last commit that included it](https://github.com/Esri/message-simulator-qt/tree/ee7b931565859b34c77d493d4c1333c2424d29e3).
+If you would like to use that source code, which is no longer supported by Esri, go to [the 10.2 release](https://github.com/Esri/message-simulator-qt/releases/tag/v10.2) or [the last commit that included Vehicle Commander](https://github.com/Esri/message-simulator-qt/tree/ee7b931565859b34c77d493d4c1333c2424d29e3).
 It is recommended that you use the current [Vehicle Commander](https://github.com/Esri/vehicle-commander-java) instead.

 ![Image of Message Simulator]( ScreenShot.jpg "message-simulator-qt")